What are Microservices and Containers?

 In a modern microservices architecture, the deployment of microservices plays an important role in the effectiveness and reliability of an application infrastructure.
 The following components of microservices guidelines should be considered in the deployment strategy:

-- Ability to deploy/un-deploy independently of other microservices.
+- Ability to spin up/down independently of other microservices.

 - Failure in one microservice must not affect any of the other services.